EducationEducation

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-point proportions differ.
 CIs are represented in the bar graph by vertical lines at the top of each bar.

 Access to schools and other educational facilities is a necessary condition for achieving the right to education.
 A school's location and distance from home can pose a barrier to education.
-School access is also hampered by poor roads, transport that is unavailable or unaffordable, and danger along the way.
+Access to schools is also hampered by poor roads, transport that is unavailable or unaffordable, and danger along the way.
 Risks may be different for young children, for girls and boys, and are likely to be greater when children travel alone.

-Questions about distance and means of travel to school were not asked in the 2020 or 2021 General Household Survey as the number of questions was reduced for the smaller “lockdown” surveys, which were conducted by telephone.
+Questions about distance and means of travel to school were not asked in the 2020 or 2021 GHS as the number of questions was reduced during lockdown.
 Of the 12.5 million children who were attending school in 2022, over 8 million (65%) walked to school, while 12% travelled in vehicles hired by a group of parents, 9% travelled in private cars and 7% used public transport (bus, minibus, taxi or train).
 Only 4% used school transport.
-The vast majority of White learners (78%) were driven to school in private or hired cars, compared with only 18% of African children.1 And while 69% of African children walk to school, only 7% of white children do so.
+The vast majority of White learners (78%) were driven to school in private or hired cars, compared with only 18% of African children.
+And while 69% of African children walk to school, only 7% of White children do so.
 These figures illustrate pronounced disparity in child mobility and means of access to school.
-These figures illustrate pronounced racial disparity in child mobility and means of access to school.

-3 Department of Basic Education (2004 - 2023) Education Statistics series and School Realities series.
-Pretoria: DBE;
+2 Department of Basic Education.
+Education Statistics series, and School Realities series.
+Pretoria: DBE.
+2004-2022.

 The General Household Survey asks: “How long does it take ... to get to the educational institution he/she attends?
 Specify for one direction only, using the usual means of transport.”
 Responses categories are precoded: less than 15 minutes, 14-30 minutes, 31-60 minutes and so on.